Designations Congruent with Things: Chapter 13

 “So,” Newt says, “it seems you have a quarter-cup of contaminated coffee of mediocre quality.
 I could take that off your hands for a negligible neural cost to myself, I’m sure.”

-Hermann picks up the ceramic mug in blurred deliberation and drinks the rest of his coffee.
+Hermann picks up the ceramic mug.
+In blurred deliberation, he drinks the rest of his coffee.

-Newt stares at him, mouth slightly open, wishing fruitlessly for his glasses so that he could be sure that what he was seeing was really what he was seeing, because he’s pretty sure there’s got to be some mistake.
-“Did you just—” he breaks off, too incredulous to find a way to end his sentence.
-“I don’t think I like this,” he says, giving up and starting afresh.
+Newt stares at him, mouth slightly open, wishing fruitlessly for his glasses so he could be sure what he just saw was really what he just saw.
+“Did you just—” he breaks off, too incredulous to end his sentence.
+“I don’t think I like this,” he decides, giving up and starting afresh.
 “I think I feel about this the way you would feel if I showed up at work wearing a thrift-store sweater, or shelving my books by descending height from left to right, or not even that, more like—”

-“Quiet,” Hermann says, in a way that’s suddenly tense, suddenly understated, suddenly carrying an unmistakable eau de us-versus-Them.
+“Quiet.”
+Hermann is suddenly tense, suddenly understated, suddenly carrying an unmistakable eau de Us-versus-Them.

 Newt stops talking.